Create AI videos with 230+ avatars in 140+ languages.

 I always review the suggested structure and make adjustments.
 Sometimes I'll combine shorter scenes or break up longer ones for better pacing.
 The AI does a good job, but adding that human touch ensures the video flows naturally.

-4. Choose a video template
+4. Choose a video template that matches your brand

 With over 60 templates available, I initially felt overwhelmed by the choices.
-I've since developed a system: for internal training, I use the clean corporate templates; for customer-facing content, I choose something with more visual appeal; and for social media snippets, I select templates optimized for the specific platform.
+I've since developed a system:

 For my onboarding document, I chose a template with a soft blue background and clean transitions that matched our company colors.
-The difference between a generic template and one that aligns with your brand is subtle but important - it makes the video feel intentional rather than automated.
+The difference between a generic template and one that aligns with your brand is subtle but important—it makes the video feel intentional rather than automated.

 5. Select an AI avatar and voice